toucansites/t-doc-template-demo/contents/[home]/[03]template-basics/[05]creating-a-new-guide/index.md

 Open your project directory.
 Select the category for your guide, and go to the **contents/docs/my-category** folder.
 This folder contains all guides under the same category.

 ## Create a new guide directory

+@InfoBox {
+  @InfoBoxTitle { Note }
+  @InfoBoxContent {
-> Note The quickest way to create new content —whether it's a new guide or a new page— is to duplicate an existing one and update its details.
+    The quickest way to create new content —whether it's a new guide or a new page— is to duplicate an existing one and update its details.
+  }
+}

 Name the folder based on the guide title or a short identifier.
 For example:
+@CodeWithCopy {

      ```sh
      mkdir contents/docs/my-category/my-first-guide
      ```

+}

 Use lowercase letters and hyphens to maintain consistency in folder naming.